1. Where will I go? How is this determined?

 The field placement review process begins 2-4 weeks before the start of the training.
 Before this, the program offers an orientation webinar to outline the process in detail.

-Placements are nearly 100% nearly but not guaranteed.
-Finding a field assignment match is a comparative to a competitive hiring process where candidates must actively cultivate positive relationships and interview with the FMS placement team and fellowship hiring partners.
-Each candidate is guaranteed 2-5 interviews during the placement process; final offers are made at the discretion of the partner and are not guaranteed.
+Placements are highly likely, but not guaranteed.
+Finding a field assignment match is comparative to a competitive hiring process where candidates must actively cultivate positive relationships and interview with the FMS placement team and fellowship hiring partners.
+Each candidate is guaranteed 2-5 interviews during the placement process.
+Final offers are made at the discretion of the partner.

 The FMS training is an incredible opportunity to network with practitioners in the field and professional peers.
 We see huge successes from fellows who are truly adventurous and able to accept ambiguity with a positive attitude, have a heightened sense of awareness in building relationships, and clearly expressing their professional goals.

 To learn more about current and past Scouts in the field, please visit our FMS blog community.